Getting Old Is Fun In Sun City, AZ

-If Disney created a theme park for retired adults – it might look a lot like Sun City, Arizona.
+If Disney created a theme park for retired adults, it might look a lot like Sun City, Arizona.
+This is one of the most popular 55 and over communities in Arizona.

 When Del Webb opened the first model homes here in 1960 – the vision was a utopia for retired Americans looking to have an active lifestyle with low costs and an abundance of things to do, in warm weather year-round.

-Today about 40,000 people over the age of 55 call Sun City home.
-They come from all over the world to live in what many call a ‘hidden treasure”.
+Today about 40,000 people call Sun City home.
+This 55 and over Arizona community has residents that come from all over the world to live in what many call a ‘hidden treasure”.
 There are no schools.
 Crime is light.
 Taxes are low.
-There’s virtually zero traffic after 6pm – except the occasional golf cart racing home after a day of swimming, fishing or tennis.
+There’s virtually zero traffic after 6pm – except the occasional golf cart racing home after a day of swimming, pickleball, fishing or tennis.

 However, this isn’t your typical “retirement community”.
 A promotional video on display at the Sun City Museum tells the tale of a retired man looking for things to do, new friends and desperate to escape yard work and winter weather.
 The film was shown in movie theaters across the country when Sun City was first established.
 The museum exhibits proudly claim that more than 100,000 people arrived at the beginning to see what it was all about.
 As the character in the film finds out – he doesn’t want to leave.

-I didn’t want to leave either – but I arrived twenty years too soon.
+I didn’t want to leave either – but I arrived a few years too early.

 A softball field for Sun City residents that’s every bit as professional as a major league baseball team.
 Not a bump on the surface and the grass perfectly lush.

-I had the opportunity to visit Sun City for a couple of days in February when people in my home town in Missouri were dealing with a massive snow and ice storm.
+I had the opportunity to visit Sun City for a couple of days when my home town in Missouri was dealing with a massive snow and ice storm.
 Aside from seeing dozens of photos of snow falling in Saint Louis on Facebook – it was tough to notice (or care) as I sat pool side in a short sleeved shirt.

 The weather is a big reason this community thrives – it’s rarely too cold to do things outside.
 Rain is only occasional.
 Extreme heat in the late Summer just forces folks to get out early and enjoy the day.